PUBLIC SAFETY POWER SHUtOFFS:

 EOC and Situational Awareness Center

-PSPS decisions are based on quantitative analyses while accounting for qualitative factors, such as societal and emergency management impacts.
+PSPS decisions are based on quantitative analyses of weather and fire conditions.
+While making the decision to shut off power, SCE balances the benefit of reducing wildfire risk with the impact it could have on customers and the safety of communities in high fire risk areas.
 This technical paper provides in-depth information and analysis regarding PSPS decision-making factors and their implementation during dangerous wildfire conditions.

 Click for Technical Paper